Campground List

 Alexander Springs sign (County Rd.
 445).
 Turn onto Rt.
 445 and

-go 5.1 miles to campground.
+go 5.1 miles to campground on left.

 GENERAL COMMENTS:

-large spring is found there which flows at 80 million gallons of
+large spring that flows at 80 million gallons of crystal clear water a day.

-groceries at the beach.
+limited groceries are found at the beach.
+Firewood, ice, and canoe rentals

 SEASONS